top of page

 Earth is cold, wet, heavy, & stable.

-In Ayurveda, the body is made up of three elemental energies known as the doshas - Vata, Pitta, and Kapha, which govern our physical, mental, emotional, and spiritual makeups.
-The Vata dosha consists of ether & air with the qualities of cold, dry, light, and mobile.
-The Pitta dosha is made up of fire & water with the qualities of hot, wet, light, and mobile.
-The Kapha dosha is a combination of water & earth with the qualities of cold, wet, heavy, and stable.
+In Ayurveda, the body comprises three elemental energies known as the doshas - Vata, Pitta, and Kapha, which govern our physical, mental, emotional, and spiritual makeup.
+The Vata dosha consists of ether & air with cold, dry, light, and mobile qualities.
+The Pitta dosha is made up of fire & water with hot, wet, light, and mobile qualities.
+The Kapha dosha is a combination of water & earth with the qualities of cold, damp, heavy, and stable.
 Each of us has a unique combination of the doshas, which make up our constitution, one being prominent, one secondary, and the third less present.

-Ayurveda believes that there are seasons each year, which are defined by the three doshas; Vata-fall and early winter, Kapha- winter & early spring, and Pitta- late spring and summer.
+Ayurveda believes that there are seasons each year, defined by the three doshas: Vata, which is fall and early winter; Kapha, which is winter and early spring; and Pitta, which is late spring and summer.

-It is further understood that each dosha goes through three stages each year with the changes in the seasons, temperature, and weather.
-These three stages will first accumulate, then aggravate and finally alleviate the doshas.
+It is further understood that each dosha undergoes three stages yearly, including seasonal changes, temperature, and weather.
+These three stages accumulate, aggravate, and alleviate the doshas.

-The pitta dosha is associated with fire and water and has the qualities of being hot, wet, light, and mobile.
+The pitta dosha is associated with fire and water and is hot, wet, light, and mobile.
 This dosha accumulates during the warmth of the late spring, is at its height during the heat of the summer, and then alleviates during the cooler fall months.
 You treat the Pitta dosha with the opposite qualities of cold, dry, heavy, and stable.

-Fire is predominant with the Pitta dosha and relates to transformation, metabolism, and digestion.
-These qualities govern physical digestion and assimilation of the foods, spices, herbs, and beverages that we consume.
-They also control the transformation and absorption of the senses - hearing, sight, touch, and smell, providing the capacity to perceive reality and the ability to understand.
+Fire is predominant in the Pitta dosha and relates to transformation, metabolism, and digestion.
+These qualities govern the physical digestion and assimilation of the foods, spices, herbs, and beverages we consume.
+They also control the transformation and absorption of the senses—hearing, sight, touch, and smell—providing the capacity to perceive reality and the ability to understand.

-Pitta has a tendency to being hot, sharp, and penetration.
-Physically they tend to feel warm, can have oily skin, penetrating eyes, sharp features, moderate weight, and good musculature.
-When out of balance, they can have diarrhea, infections, and skin rashes with liver and blood weaknesses.
+Pitta tends to be hot, sharp, and penetrative.
+Physically, it tends to feel warm and can have oily skin, penetrating eyes, sharp features, moderate weight, and good musculature.
+Out of balance can cause diarrhea, infections, and skin rashes with liver and blood weaknesses.

-The Pitta personality tends to be highly focused, competitive, capable, courageous, energetic, and clear and concise communicators.
+The Pitta personality tends to be highly focused, competitive, capable, courageous, energetic, and a clear and concise communicator.
 They like to solve problems.
-When under stress, they dig in their heels, can become intense, and speak sharply.
-Emotionally, they can have heated emotions of anger, resentment, and jealousy.
+They dig in their heels, become intense, and speak sharply under stress.
+Emotionally, they can have heated anger, resentment, and jealousy.

 When out of balance, this dosha becomes competitive, fast-acting, quarrelsome, dominating, impatient, resentful, and intolerant.
-This doshas seat is in the eyes, lower abdominal area, and in the blood.
-Many pitta related imbalances occur through inflammation, infection, and irritation in these systems.
+This dosha’s seat is in the eyes, lower abdominal area, and blood.
+Many Pitta-related imbalances occur through inflammation, infection, and irritation in these systems.

-Daily Abhyanga (massage) using coconut and/or sunflower oil before showering will be cooling, nourishing, and grounding.
-If you use essential oils, choose rose, sandalwood or lavender.
+Daily Abhyanga (massage) using coconut and sunflower oil before showering will be cooling, nourishing, and grounding.
+If you use essential oils, choose rose, sandalwood, or lavender.

-Wear clothing of light texture, preferably white, blue, and green.
-Stay away from red and yellow, which promotes heat.
-Enjoy regular, relaxing, peaceful walks in nature to calm the inherent intensity experienced by Pitta.
+Wear light-textured clothing, preferably white, blue, and green.
+Stay away from red and yellow, which promote heat.
+Enjoy regular, relaxing, peaceful walks in nature to calm Pitta's inherent intensity.

 Recent Posts